nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Throughout this user guide, you may come across different formatting styles and symbols.
 These are used to make the guide more readable and easier to understand.
 Here are some of the formatting styles and symbols you may encounter:

-Table 1.
-Symbols and formats used in this User Guide.

 | <p>**Symbol/**<p>**Format** | **Meaning** |
 | --- | --- |
 | :exclamation: | This symbol is used to indicate important warning information that you should be mindful of when using CareFlow.|